alexdong/query-reformulation/README-subqueries_generation.md

-I am working on producing a set of synthetic data of queries through WikiData API.
+I am working on producing a set of synthetic data of queries through DBpedia API.

 The following describes the process from the simpliest query and gradually